 VENUES & EVENT PRODUCTION

 First Avenue and 7th St Entry is a live music lover’s dream.
-With three separate performance spaces in one building, the historic venue offers something for everyone.
+With two separate performance spaces in one building, the historic venue offers something for everyone.
 The Mainroom, a 1550-person capacity live music venue hosts over 200 concerts a year, while 7th St Entry, a 250-capacity venue hosts over 350 concerts annually.

 First Avenue is more than just four walls, a soundboard, and a stage; it is the epicenter of live music and entertainment in Minneapolis.
-Celebrating its 45th Anniversary in 2015, First Avenue is one of the longest running independently owned and operated clubs in the United States, as well as one of the most celebrated.
+Having celebrated its 45th Anniversary in 2015, First Avenue is one of the longest running independently owned and operated clubs in the United States, as well as one of the most celebrated.
 San Francisco has the Fillmore.
 New York has the Bowery Ballroom.
 D.C. has the 9:30 Club, and Minneapolis has First Avenue and the 7th St Entry.

 First Avenue is a music club committed to fostering arts, music and entertainment excellence; it is, quite simply, what a music club should be.

 TURF CLUB (ST. PAUL)

 Now operated by First Avenue, the Turf Club is a live music venue in St. Paul, Minnesota boasting a full kitchen and the Clown Lounge, its unforgettable basement bar.
 The building has housed various businesses, including a grocer in the 1920s, and a dance hall in the 1940s and 50s.

 The Turf Club has a main floor with a 350-person capacity, and hosts over 200 shows a year.
 The Clown Lounge, a 60-capacity sized room, has a small stage perfect for intimate events.